While most of benefit of the ZDK is the zenpacklib library

 The preceding command yields the following output:

-switch checks YAML files for correctness.
+The --lint switch checks YAML files for correctness.

 It checks that the provided file is syntactically-valid YAML, and it